protyayofficial/fslnets/README.md

 FSLNets is a set of simple scripts for carrying out basic network modelling from (typically FMRI) timeseries data.
-This beta-version package requires you to have various other software than just FSL, such as MATLAB (or Octave), and for now is not bundled as part of FSL.
-It has only been tested with MATLAB and Octave running on Linux/Mac.

 The main thing you will feed into FSLNets network modelling is N timecourses